xuantiep/xdeb-org/content/post/running-drupal-debian-9-apache-24-event-mpm-and-php-fpm-socks-and-proxy.md

 ## Apache and PHP-FPM configurations

 Debian by default sets up php-fpm to listen on a unix socket and since that should perform a bit better than a TCP socket I will use that.
 The most important setting is "max_children".
-With Drupal each php process will use something like 20-40 MB typically, can be a lot more for some sites so you simply need to test.
+With Drupal each php process will typically use something like 20-40 MB.
+It can be a lot more for some sites so you simply need to test.

 If your Drupal site use 30 MB per process setting "max_children" to 10 means that php will use up to about 10 * 30 MB = 300 MB of memory.
 A good resource for figuring out what is the best settings is this blog post [Adjusting child processes for PHP-FPM (Nginx) · MYSHELL.CO.UK](http://myshell.co.uk/blog/2012/07/adjusting-child-processes-for-php-fpm-nginx/)

 ~~~~
-listen = /var/run/php-fpm.sock
+listen = /run/php/php-fpm.sock
 pm = dynamic
 pm.max_children = 10
 pm.start_servers = 4